 Like medical malpractice, “slip and fall,” and motor accidents, product liability is a unique facet of personal injury law.
-Any time a product causes undue harm to a consumer—from medication to recreational equipment—the injured party can file a product liability claim to seek compensation for their injuries.
+Any time a product causes undue harm to a consumer—from medication to recreational equipment—the injured party can file a claim to seek compensation for their injuries.

 In fact, certain stipulations of product liability law, such as strict liability, make it easy for claimants to get the money they deserve.